yuanbei/Nars-Wiki/Procedural-Inference.md

 * to define a class in nars.operation that extends Operator, with an "execute" method to invoke external "sensorimotor" mechanism that carries out the operation on the given arguments.

 In the current code, there are a few dummy classes in nars.operation for testing purpose.
-In this way, in the future NARS can serves as the mind of a robot, or a software agent that uses various software and hardware as tools.
-Ideally, only the nars.operation package needs to be changed when NARS is equipped with different sensorimotor mechanism.
+In this way, in the future NARS can serve as the mind of a robot, or a software agent that uses various software and hardware as tools.
+Ideally, only the nars.operation package needs to be changed when NARS is equipped with a different sensorimotor mechanism.
 Please note that in NARS, sensation/perception will be carried out by certain actions, so the nars.operation package handles both input and output through sensorimotor.

 To the system, the meaning of (the content of) beliefs, goals, and actions are revealed by their relations with other terms, except that for actions it also include their relations with sensorimotor procedures, which can not be fully expressed in Narsese.
 Especially, the meaning each truth-bearing term (i.e., statement) is mainly revealed by its sufficient conditions and necessary conditions, some of them have a temporal attribute.
 For each action, its preconditions and consequences are represented mainly by implication and equivalence statements about the action.